DW01/traktor-docs/engine/animation.md

 **Cache controllers.** Don't create new pose controllers every frame.
 Create them once, store them, and reuse them.

 **Use IK sparingly.** IK is more expensive than playing back keyframed animation.
-Use it where it provides clear benefit—foot placement, hand targets—not everywhere.
+Use it where it provides clear benefit.
+Foot placement, hand targets.
+Not everywhere.

 **Blend with purpose.** Animation blending is powerful but can look floaty if overused.
 Short, snappy transitions often feel more responsive than long blends.